Posts

 Image

-The beginning of the Christchurch French bilingual class begins in Auckland really, where the first bilingual class was started in 1995 at Richmond Road School.
+The beginning of the Christchurch French bilingual class begins in Auckland, where FRENZ was formed in 1994, and the first bilingual class was started in 1995 at Richmond Road School.
 Sonia Shaker came up with the vision of starting a class in Christchurch in the same way and began gathering a group of keen parents who would provide the backbone of a committee to advance the idea.
 The first school to host the class was Discovery School at its temporary site in Halswell (its original buildings being damaged in the Christchurch earthquakes of 2010).
 We gathered together to paint the classroom ready for the start of the new class at the beginning of the 2017 school year.
 Parents meet in the staff room of Discovery School to plan the setting up of the new school classroom.